FusionTechLLC/powershell/README.md

 Contributing
 Contributions are welcome!
-If you have a useful or interesting PowerShell script, feel free to submit a pull request.
+If you have a useful or interesting PowerShell script, feel free to submit a pull request. no systems are harmed in the making of this repo